nextgis/docs_ngmobile/source/editing.rst

 New vertex can be moved or otherwise edited right after it has been added.
 Also a vertex can be moved using buttons from Bottom toolbar - to the center of the screen shown as Red Crosshair marker (item 7 in :numref:`ngmobile_editing_polygon_pic`) or to the current device location (see item 8 in :numref:`ngmobile_editing_polygon_pic`).

-You can delete the unrequired vertex by highlighting it and tapping delete vertex (see item 6 in :numref:`ngmobile_editing_polygon_pic`)
+You can delete the unrequired vertex by highlighting it and tapping "Delete vertex" button (see item 6 in :numref:`ngmobile_editing_polygon_pic`).

-In the end you can have your geofeatures digitized as shown below.
-See :numref:`ngmobile_editing_polygon_pic`.

 .. figure:: _static/editing_polygon.png
    :name: ngmobile_editing_polygon_pic